dinero-protocol/pirex-convex/README.md

 **PirexCvx.sol**

 - Custodies deposited CVX and manages it through interactions with Convex's contracts
-- Produces tokenized versions of vlCVX (i.e. pCVX, upCVX, and spCVX) and derivatives (i.e. futures notes: rpCVX and vpCVX)
+- Produces tokenized versions of vlCVX (i.e. pxCVX, upxCVX, and spxCVX) and derivatives (i.e. futures notes: rpxCVX and vpxCVX)
 - Claims rewards from Votium and Convex and maintains the logic for their distribution

 **PirexCvxConvex.sol**